had2020/TerimalRtdm/documentation.md

 ## Basics
 TerimalRtdm is an intermediate mode terminal UI framework.
 This means each update to the interface is triggered by user input.
 It works in any Rust binary, but requires some light setup and a sequence of steps to initialize properly.
 That said, the setup process is simpler, and more versatile than most other UI crates.

-## All features, correlated with their placement in the relevant program structure.
+## All features, correlated with placement in relevant program structure.
 🖱️ You can `click` each instruction to open, and see code changes.

 <details>